sora-tavares/Power-BI-Project---Superstore-Case-Study/README.md

 *Summary of strategic actions based on data insights*

 ---
+## 📌 Key Findings

+- The West region drives the highest sales, while the Central region achieves stronger profit margins.
+- Technology products generate the most revenue; Office Supplies also perform well for upselling.
+- Over 89% of sales come from customers active in the last 30 days, indicating strong recent engagement.
+- “Champions” customers spend the most on average, while “At Risk” customers contribute over 40% of total revenue — making them a high-stakes segment.
+- RFM segmentation enabled targeted strategies, such as loyalty campaigns for Champions and win-back actions for At Risk groups.

+---
 ## 🧗 Challenges Faced

 - Fine-tuning RFM segmentation logic to balance insight and simplicity
 - Cleaning inconsistent data values (e.g. missing categories, duplicates)
 - Designing clear visuals without overcrowding
 - Learning DAX for calculated columns and RFM score logic
-- Data inconsistency in the date field: To avoid skewed recency analysis, we applied a fixed cutoff date to simulate a consistent snapshot in time for RFM segmentation.
+- Data inconsistency in the date field: To avoid skewed recency analysis, I applied a fixed cutoff date to simulate a consistent snapshot in time for RFM segmentation.
 ---

 ## ✅ Key Skills Demonstrated